 This device contains a lithium-ion battery.
 See the Important Safety and Product Information guide in the product box for product warnings and other important information.

 To prevent corrosion, thoroughly clean and dry the contacts and the surrounding area before charging or connecting to a computer.
-Refer to the cleaning instructions (Device Care, page 39).
+Refer to the cleaning instructions in the appendix.